SamuelSwartzberg/flashcardifying_text_temp/phil.md

 Since ⟮c+;"If something is a raven, then it is black" is equivalent to "If something is not black, then it is not a raven."⟯, ⟮c+;"This green apple is not black, and it is not a raven." counts as evicence for "My pet raven is black"⟯.
 But ⟮c+;that's weird (maybe, it might also seem intuitive)⟯!

+#### determination

+Underdetermination is if a specific set of evidence eliminates some possible conclusions, but does not guarantee any single conclusion.
+Something is underdetermined if there are too few constraints to specify a unique solution.
+Overdetermination is if there are multple sets of evidence, explanations, etc., any single one would be enough to account for/determine the conclusion.
+If 太郎 and 花子 throw stones at a window, each of which would have been enough to shatter the window, the shattering of the window is overdetermined.

 ### knowledge

 the ⟮c+;KK⟯ ⟮c+;thesis⟯/⟮c+;principle⟯ is the principle "⟮c+;If you know that P⟯ ⟮c+;then you know that you know that P⟯"